Turn Your Passion of Reading Into Extra Income

 Caitlin Pyle established a blog in 2014 called Proofread Anywhere and corrected transcripts for many years.
 She now teaches others to earn money proofreading at Proofread Anywhere.
-Being a professional is not required and she offers a free workshop in addition to paid courses.
+Being a professional is not required and she offers a free workshop and paid courses.

 You can also find proofreading courses on Udemy.com, often on sale for as low as $9.99.

 Specific books are worth quite a bit of money.
 Biblio tells you how much a book is worth.
-Try visiting flea markets, used book stores, and garage sales where rare books get sold for cheap.
-Then resell your bargains at the price they are worth.
+Try visiting flea markets, used book stores, and garage sales where rare books get sold cheaply.
+Then, resell your bargains at the price they are worth.

 Sotheby’s New York sold a rare copy written in 1794 of The First Book of Urizen by William Blake for $2.5 million to a private collector in 1999.
-While you are not likely to come across such a treasure yourself, you can still earn yourself a bit of extra cash while enjoying the thrill of the hunt.
+While you are not likely to come across such a treasure, you can still earn a bit of extra cash while enjoying the thrill of the hunt.

-If you love to read and write, you may consider writing a book and self-publishing on Amazon’s Kindle Direct Publishing platform.
+If you love reading and writing, you may consider writing a book and self-publishing on Amazon’s Kindle Direct Publishing platform.

 According to Publisher’s Weekly, the average book sells 3,000 copies in its lifetime.
 Adam Croft, who began self-publishing mystery novels with Amazon in 2011, made $1.4 million in 2016 after publishing nine books through the years.